kyrielia/ElasticJack/README.md

 About ElasticJack
 ===

-ElasticJack is a Python script built on top of [Boto](https://github.com/boto/boto) and [Shovel](https://github.com/seomoz/shovel) to allow easy deployment of applications onto AWS Elastic Beanstalk.
+ElasticJack is a collection of Python scripts built on top of [Boto](https://github.com/boto/boto) and [Shovel](https://github.com/seomoz/shovel) to allow easy management of applications on AWS Elastic Beanstalk.

-The script uploads a deployable (e.g. a war file) to Amazon S3 and then creates/updates the environment for the application based on a given YAML configuration.
+The deploy script allows a deployable (e.g. a war file) to be deployed to Amazon S3, and then creates/updates the environment for the application based on a given YAML configuration.

+The terminate script terminates an ElasticBeanstalk environment based on a given YAML configuration.

 Setup
 ===